Celebrate Edinburgh Hogmanay

 But all of the old fun remains.
 Hogmanay in Edinburgh is the time to let your hair down and party.

-Where is the Hogmanay street party in Edinburgh?
+Where is the Edinburgh Hogmanay street party for 2025/6?

 The most famous event is New Year’s Eve’s boisterous Hogmanay Street Party on the main thoroughfare of Princes Street where tens of thousands of revellers jam into the city centre to see in the New Year.